Telenav/open-source-spec/fb_cpp_stack/doc/cpp_fiber_notes.md

   }
 ```

 - For the generator part, the logic in `else`, it is controlled by the parameter of `toSend`.
-For each round will create a fiber by `fiberManager.addTask`, and inside each fiber, will put two requests into `pendingRequests`
+For each round will create a fiber by `fiberManager.addTask`, and inside each fiber, will put two requests into `pendingRequests`.
 ```C++
 	fiberManager.addTask([this, id]() {
         // #1